Noel Vasquez/GC Images

 Fun fact: Mila's first kiss was with Ashton while filming a scene.
 Aww!

 Long before becoming a family man, Kutcher was fairly notorious for his jokester persona (Do his days on Punk'd ring a bell?).
 Now, Kutcher makes time to give back to his loved ones.
-Calling the project a "lifelong dream," the hunky celeb gifted his mother with a newly remodeled version of his childhood home on Mother's Day last year.
+Calling the project a "lifelong dream," the hunky celeb gifted his mother with a newly remodeled version of his childhood home on Mother's Day in 2015.

 "My mom has been the greatest influence in my life—my parents gave me everything," he expressed.
 "They went to great sacrifices to give me the life that I have and anything I can do to say thank you is the right thing."